EgorHubBrest/HRM/documents/SRS.md

 Pic.
 3.3.4.1 A warning about removing.

+Note:If you delete a department, all employees will also be deleted.
+In the table, delete the department and also all the data adjacent to it.

 ***Cancel operation scenario:***

 - User is in display mode of department list and press “Delete” button;